SofiaCPP/IPL/website/content/slides/00_intro/_index.md

 ---
 ## What are you going to learn about?

-- how a programming language works"
+- how a programming language works
 - how to implement
     - a compiler
     - an interpreter